JKirchartz/awesome-stars/README.md

 - [borg](https://github.com/ok-borg/borg) - Search and save shell snippets without leaving your terminal
 - [hub](https://github.com/github/hub) - hub helps you win at git.
 - [seekret](https://github.com/apuigsech/seekret) - Go library and command line to seek for secrets on various sources.
-- [fzf](https://github.com/junegunn/fzf) - :cherry_blossom: A command-line fuzzy finder written in Go
+- [fzf](https://github.com/junegunn/fzf) - :cherry_blossom: A command-line fuzzy finder
 - [polyglot](https://github.com/sausheong/polyglot) - Polyglot is a distributed web framework that allows programmers to create web applications in multiple programming languages
 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.